vuejs/v2.vuejs.org/src/v2/cookbook/unit-testing-vue-components.md

 })
 ```

-This simple example shown how to test whether an error message is rendered based on the length of the username.
-It demonstrates the general idea of unit testing Vue components: render the component, and make assertions to check if the markup matches the state of the component.
+The above code snippet shows how to test whether an error message is rendered based on the length of the username.
+It demonstrates the general idea of unit testing Vue components: render the component, and assert that the markup matches the state of the component.

-## Details about the Value

-#### Why test?
+## Why test?

-Component unit tests have lots of great points:
+Component unit tests have lots of benefits:
 - Provide documentation on how the component should behave
 - Save time over testing manually
 - Reduce bugs in new features
 - Improve design
 - Facilitate refactoring

-The benefits of automated testing are great and it what allows large teams of developers to maintain complex codebases.
+Automated testing allows large teams of developers to maintain complex codebases.

 #### Getting started

 [vue-test-utils](https://github.com/vuejs/vue-test-utils) is the official library for unit testing Vue components.
 The (vue-cli)[https://github.com/vuejs/vue-cli] webpack template comes with either Karma or Jest, both well supported test runners, and there are some (guides)[https://vue-test-utils.vuejs.org/en/guides/] in the `vue-test-utils` documentation.

-4. Discuss why this may be a compelling pattern.
-Links for reference are not required but encouraged.

 ## Real-World Example